0xJeff1/inception42/README.md

 #### docker engine architecture
 there is that docker daemon that play the role of connecting between the kernel and the container

+##### how the docker works
+ containerd is available as a daemon for linux and windows it manage the container lifecycle of its host system from image transfer and storage to container and supervision to low-level storage to network attachments and beyond.